15 Big Ones: Original concept

+Session difficulties

-Following two days in the studio, during which they recorded "Palisades Park" and "Blueberry Hill", the sessions temporarily halted due to disagreements regarding the album's direction.
+Following two days in the studio, during which the band recorded "Palisades Park" and "Blueberry Hill", the sessions temporarily halted due to disagreements regarding the album's direction.
 According to Brian, "I started to change my mind [about producing the album], and they said, 'Come on, come on, Brian.
 You can't stop.'"
 Mankey said, "It was really tense in the studio.
 Brian would come in around nine or ten in the morning.
 One day, they would get something done, and the next day they would do nothing except fight."
-Group meetings were supervised by Landy, and according to biographer Keith Badman, discussions over each track for the record lasted up to eight hours.
-Band road manager Rick Nelson acknowledged that Landy had attempted to exert unwelcome artistic control over the group.
-Landy remarked in a 1988 interview, "Brian and I did that [album] together."
+He remembered that Wilson had also run into difficulty engaging with musicians he was unfamiliar with, calling it "the fastest sessions ever. [...]
+At the end of the song Brian would say, 'That sounded great, guys!' and head for the door."

-Jardine later reported that the group were unsure if Brian possessed the competence to produce an album.
-Carlin writes that the band had quickly realized that Brian "no longer had the energy or desire to get anything right [in the studio]."
-Carl Wilson explained, "I believe that Brian was consciously under-producing the album and that was his choice – we deferred to him.
+The other band members struggled to accommodate Brian's now-haphazard approach to music production.
+Carl said, "I believe that Brian was consciously under-producing the album and that was his choice – we deferred to him.
 But when we voted to do it that way with those particular songs, I left the studio right there on the spot because I was very disenchanted."
-Without Brian's knowledge, members of the band later touched up the recordings in opposition to his desire for a "dry" sound.
+Without Brian's knowledge, members of the band later refined the mixes in opposition to his preferred "dry" production aesthetic.
+Jardine reported that he and his bandmates had felt that Brian, at this time, had lacked the competence to singlehandedly produce the album.